Introduction to Process Flow Instances

 - Creating a dynamic reference to an instance

 Each of these concepts will be explained in more detail in this section.

 Managing Shared Assets Across Instances

 The most important reason for understanding and using process flow instances has to do with managing shared assets across instances.
 As a reminder, a shared asset is a special type of process flow object that functions differently from other activities in a process flow.
-There are three types of shared assets:
+There are a few types of shared assets:

 |Resource||Represents a limited supply of some resource that can be acquired and released.
 It can be used to simulate a supply of goods, services, time, materials, employees, etc.|

 |Variable||Allows you to store data in a centralized location accessible throughout the flow.
 The value of that data can be read and changed freely by tokens.|